papastepanhdi/devops-with-kubernetes/1.9-more-services/README.md

 # Ping-Pong Counter Application
+In future exercises, this second application will be referred to as "ping-pong application".
+It will be used with "Log output" application.

 A simple Express.js application that implements a ping-pong counter service, responding to requests with an incrementing counter.